Hello, and welcome. This site is an incomplete archive of creative activity and a personal tool for tracking ongoing questions and explorations.

-Killeen Hanson works and writes about radical listening, the commons, and relationship between education, publication, and civic engagement.
+Killeen Hanson works, writes, and teaches about radical listening, material culture, and the relationship between education, publication, and civic engagement.

 Killeen Hanson is a designer, educator, and researcher based in Brooklyn, NY.
 Killeen Hanson is the founder and editor of the Sobremesa Reading Club, a publication and discussion series organized around an evolving library of individually bound primary sources from voices, viewpoints, and geographies iconic and overlooked.

 She currently teaches design research within the School of Design Strategies at Parsons The New School for Design in New York City, and consults as a thought partner and design strategist with individuals and organizations pushing the boundaries of what is and what can be.